Philosophy for Childrenwes9042020-07-20T12:43:20+00:00

 Some of the figures above vary a little due to rounding.

-Our family discount of 30% off the full tuition price for siblings after the first, is one of the the most generous in education.
+*Our family discount is 25% off the full tuition price for siblings after the first.
 It is applicable to all siblings after the first.
 The “first” sibling refers to the highest-tuition sibling (usually the oldest).

 ^ If I complete the A.A. courses in less than four years does the tuition change?
 Yes.
 It is less overall, but more per year.
 Scroll to AA FAQ #45 for details HERE